Phylogenetic network models as graphical models: The displayed tree model

 Finally, we come to the model description which amounts to restrictions on the structure of the conditional distributions $p_{i|\pa(i)}(x_i | x_{\pa(i)} ) $.
 The restriction in the network displayed tree model amounts to the following restrictions.

-\begin{itemize} \item To each edge $e = i \to j$ in the tree we associate a Markov transition matrix, which is the conditional distribution of $X_j | X_i$.
-This is denoted $M^{ij}$, with entries $M^{ij}(x_j|x_i)$. \item The matrices $M^{ji}$ are usually not allowed to be arbitrary conditional distributions (as they would be in the graphical model), but rather are restricted to have a particular structure.
-Example structures include models like the Jukes-Cantor model, general Markov model, Kimura models, HKY model, general time reversible, etc. Matrices might also be required to be of the form $\exp(Qt)$ for some rate matrix $Q$ and branch length parameter $t$. \item For each reticulation vertex $j$ (that is $\# \pa(j) > 1$), there is probability vector $\pi^j \in \Delta^{\pa(j)}$.
-The coordinate $\pi^j_i$ is the probability that the edge $i \to j$ is chosen at the reticulation vertex. \item With these features, we get the following formula for the conditional probability at each reticulation vertex $j$:
+\begin{itemize} \item To each edge $e = i \to j$ in the network we associate a Markov transition matrix, which is the conditional distribution of $X_j | X_i$.
+This is denoted $M^{ij}$, with entries $M^{ij}(x_j|x_i)$. \item The matrices $M^{ij}$ are usually not allowed to be arbitrary conditional distributions (as they would be in the graphical model), but rather are restricted to have a particular structure.
+Example structures include models like the Jukes-Cantor model, general Markov model, Kimura models, HKY model, general time reversible, etc. Matrices might also be required to be of the form $\exp(Qt)$ for some rate matrix $Q$ and branch length parameter $t$. \item For each reticulation vertex $j$ (that is $\# \pa(j) > 1$), there is a probability vector $\pi^j \in \Delta^{\pa(j)}$.
+The coordinate $\pi^j_i$ is the probability that the edge $i \to j$ is chosen at the reticulation vertex.
+Note if the non-root vertex $j$ is not a reticulation vertex, so it has only one parent $i$, then we can define $\pi^i_j = 1$.
+This will be useful in some proofs. \item With these features, we get the following formula for the conditional probability at each reticulation vertex $j$:

 \end{itemize}